cjhoon96/BAEKJOON/SAP Certi/Fiori 덤프 - 복사본.md

-## When do you use the toggleClass method?
-(Choose the correct answer).

-Use the method to react to on-click events

-Use the method for handleMouse events.

-Use the method when adding and removing a class where an specific event occurs or reoccurs.

-****

-:book: UX399 - Unit 4

-****

 ## Why does it make sense to use the navigation API of SAPUI5 and concepts such as eventbus or the navcontainer functions of the base application?
 (Choose the correct answers).

 ### Using the navigation API, it is possible to use bookmarks.